Windows Mobile 6.0

 Windows Mobile 6, formerly codenamed "Crossbow", is a version of Windows Mobile released on February 12, 2007 at the 3GSM World Congress 2007.
 It comes in three different versions: "Windows Mobile 6 Standard" for Smartphones (phones with touchscreens), "Windows Mobile 6 Professional" for Pocket PCs with phone functionality, and "Windows Mobile 6 Classic" for Pocket PCs without cellular radios.

-Windows Mobile 6 is powered by Windows CE 5.0 (version 5.2) and is strongly linked to the then newly introduced Windows Live and Exchange 2007 products.
+Windows Mobile 6 is powered by Windows CE 5.2 kernel and is strongly linked to the then newly introduced Windows Live and Exchange 2007 products.

 Windows Mobile 6 Standard was first offered on the Orange's SPV E650, while Windows Mobile 6 Professional was first offered on the O2's Xda Terra.

 Aesthetically, Windows Mobile 6 was meant to be similar in design to the then newly released Windows Vista.
 Functionally, it works much like its predecessor Windows Mobile 5, but with improved stability.

 Features

 Along with the announcement of Office Mobile 6.1 with support for Office 2007 document formats (pptx, docx, xlsx); OneNote Mobile, a companion to Microsoft Office OneNote was added to most builds of WM6.
 In addition to the newly included programs with Office Mobile, improvements were made to existing applications, such as HTML email support in Outlook Mobile.
 With Server Search on Microsoft Exchange 2007, Out of Office Replies with Microsoft Exchange 2007, and search ability for contacts in an Exchange Server Address Book being implemented.
 To aid development for programmers, .NET Compact Framework v2 SP2 is now preinstalled with the OS.
 Developers and users also have access to Microsoft SQL Server 2005 Compact Edition for storage and retrieval of information.
 AJAX, JavaScript, and XMLDOM support were added to Internet Explorer Mobile along with improved device wide Internet Sharing.
 Communication abilities were further enhanced with a new Microsoft Bluetooth Stack and VoIP (Internet calling) support with acoustic echo cancellation and MSRT Audio Codec.